MikeReCode/Ticket_Handle_Copilot/README.md

 ### How it works:
 #### - Ticket Handle

-To start de automation we need to run the file `main.py`, after that we see the main menu.
+To start the automation we need to run the file `main.py`, after that we see the main menu.
 To initiate the automation wee need to type "connect", then a Chrome Browser will open with all the websites necessaries to work correctly.

 ![](img/1.png)